TTS-Summer-2020-Data-Science-Cohort/Schedule-Project/README.md

 # This is a small project to either:
-A: derive some sort of story or value from these 77 weeks / 17.7 months of hotel schedule data
+1. derive some sort of story or value from these 77 weeks / 17.7 months of hotel schedule data
-B: use scikit learn or tensor flow to create new schedules based on past input which managemnt used (daily occ, arrivals, departures)
+2. use scikit learn or tensor flow to create new schedules based on past input which managemnt used (daily occ, arrivals, departures)

 # INTRODUCTION AND PURPOSE:
 We have finished the Python content of our class and we should all be familiar with Pandas, Numpy, and Dataframes at this point.
 I have been reading a "Build a Career in Data Science" by Emily Robinson and Jacqueline Nolis.
 This book recommends building a portfolio of data science work in order to prove your worth to potential employers.
 I think working as a team and showing we can successfully use github to complete and collaborate on these projects will further show our worth and grow our strengths by being able to think about different ways to accomplish our goals.
 We can all equally claim to have worked on these projects together, but that being said, my end goal would be to have each one of us be able to present and explain this code to any prospective employer.
 So if there is a part of my code you don't understand, please reach out and I'd be more than happy to explain it.